alan-turing-institute/scivision/CODE_OF_CONDUCT.md

 - A private written reprimand from a member of the research team to the individual(s) involved.
 In this case, the research team member will deliver that reprimand to the individual(s) over email, cc'ing Dr Scott Hosking (or Dr Aida Mehonic) for record keeping.
 - A public announcement of an incident, ideally in the same venue that the violation occurred (i.e. on the listserv for a listserv violation; GitHub for a GitHub violation, etc.).
 The committee may choose to publish this message elsewhere for posterity.
 - An imposed "time out" from online spaces.
 Dr Scott Hosking will communicate this "time out" to the individual(s) involved.
-- A permanent or temporary ban from some or all scivision project spaces (GitHub, in-person events etc).
+- A permanent or temporary ban from some or all Scivision project spaces (GitHub, in-person events etc).
 The research team will maintain records of all such bans so that they may be reviewed in the future, extended to a Code of Conduct safety team as it is built, or otherwise maintained.
 If a member of the community is removed from an event they will not be reimbursed for any part of the event that they miss.
 - Once a resolution is agreed upon, but before it is enacted, a member of the CoC committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The CoC committee member will ask if this resolution is acceptable, and must note feedback for the record.
 However, the CoC committee is not required to act on this feedback.

 ### 4.5 Conflicts of Interest